Cabaret costume: behind the scenes of the Moulin Rouge wardrobe

 What are the most iconic parts of the dancers’ costumes?

-The online boutique offers a wide range of jewellery inspired by the finest collections.
-Why not treat yourself to one of these fabulous designer pieces?
+The Moulin Rouge online boutique also offers a wide range of jewellery inspired by its most iconic collections.
+A perfect opportunity to treat yourself to true designer pieces and bring a touch of cabaret elegance into everyday life.

 Ligne dégradé